Caribbean: Indigenous groups

 At the time of European contact, the dominant ethnic groups in the Caribbean included the Taíno of the Greater Antilles and northern Lesser Antilles, the Island Caribs of the southern Lesser Antilles, and smaller distinct groups such as the Guanajatabey of western Cuba and the Ciguayo of eastern Hispaniola.
-The population of the Caribbean is estimated to have been around 750,000 immediately before European contact, although lower and higher figures are given.
-After contact, social disruption and epidemic diseases such as smallpox and measles (to which they had no natural immunity) led to a decline in the Amerindian population. such as the Kongo, Igbo, Akan, Fon and Yoruba as well as military prisoners from Ireland, who were deported during the Cromwellian reign in England.
-Immigrants from Britain, Italy, France, Spain, the Netherlands, Portugal and Denmark also arrived, although the mortality rate was high for both groups.
+The population of the Caribbean is estimated to have been about 750,000 before European contact.
+After contact, social disruption and epidemic diseases such as smallpox and measles (to which they had no natural immunity) led to a decline in the Amerindian population, who were replaced by groups such as the Kongo, Igbo, Akan, Fon, and Yoruba, as well as military prisoners from Ireland, who were deported during the Cromwellian reign in England.
+Immigrants from Britain, Italy, France, Spain, the Netherlands, Portugal, and Denmark also arrived, although the mortality rate was high for both groups.

 The population is estimated to have reached 2.2 million by 1800.
 Immigrants from India, China, Indonesia, and other countries arrived in the mid-19th century as indentured servants.
-After the ending of the Atlantic slave trade, the population increased naturally.
-The total regional population was estimated at 37.5 million by 2000.
+After the Atlantic slave trade ended, the population increased naturally.
+The regional population was estimated at 37.5 million by 2000.

 In Haiti and most of the French, Anglophone and Dutch Caribbean, the population is predominantly of African origin; on many of the islands/nations there are also significant populations of mixed racial origin (including Mulatto-Creole, Dougla, Mestizo, Quadroon, Cholo, Castizo, Criollo, Zambo, Pardo, Chindian, Cocoa panyols, and Eurasian).
 On the Cayman Islands, Aruba and Belize mixed-race people form the majority of the population.
 There are also populations of European ancestry; English, French, Dutch, Italian, Portuguese and Spanish ancestry.
 Asians, especially those of Chinese, Indian descent, and Javanese Indonesians, form a significant minority in parts of the region.
 Indians form a plurality of the population in Trinidad and Tobago, Guyana, and Suriname.
 Most of their ancestors arrived in the 19th century as indentured laborers.

 The Spanish-speaking Caribbean populations are primarily of European, African, or racially mixed origins.
 Cuba has a European majority, along with a significant population of African ancestry.
 Puerto Rico has a mixed race majority with a mixture of European-African-Native American (tri-racial), and a large White and West African (black) minority.
 The Dominican Republic has the largest mixed-race population, primarily descended from Europeans, West Africans, and Amerindians.